ZorkaBozilovic/music-eeg-modelling/README.md

 3. **Feature Extraction (processed pipeline):** Extracting, processing and standardising acoustic features from WAV files (`improved_extract_features.ipynb`)
 4. **TRF Computation (raw pipeline):** Computing encoding and decoding TRFs using raw features (`TRF_pipeline.py`)
 5. **TRF Computation (processed pipeline):** Computing encoding and decoding TRFs using processed features (`improved_TRF_pipeline.py`)
-6. **Result Aggregation:** Collecting results from all pickle files (from TRF pipelines) into one CSV (`make_csv.ipynb`)
+6. **Result Aggregation:** Collecting results from all pickle files (from TRF pipelines) into one CSV file (`make_csv.ipynb`)
-7. **Data Quality Check:** Verifying the aggregated CSV for unreliable boosting fits (`checking_nans.ipynb`)
+7. **Data Quality Check:** Identifying unreliable boosting fits in the aggregated CSV file (`checking_nans.ipynb`)
 8. **Statistical Analysis:** Comparing performance across groups, bands, features, directions and pipelines (`statistical_analysis.ipynb`)
 9. **Visualisation:** Producing all figures shown in the thesis (`visualisations.ipynb`)

 The `All results` directory contains intermediate outputs (directory of WAV files, feature pickles, the results CSV) and the directory of final visualisation PDFs.
-The only intermediate outputs not in this repository are large TRF pickle files; they are stored in Google Drive (see *Data Availability* for more information).
+The only intermediate outputs not in this repository are large TRF pickle files.
+They are stored in Google Drive (see *Data Availability* for more information).

 ## Data Requirements